Jake McCarthy Player Props: Diamondbacks vs. Angels

-The Arizona Diamondbacks, including Jake McCarthy (.385 on-base percentage in past 10 games, 70 points above season-long percentage), take on starter Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy (.436 on-base percentage in past 10 games, 117 points above season-long percentage), battle starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.

-He reached base in both of his plate appearances in his last game against the Rays.
+In his last game he had a hitless showing (0-for-2) against the Angels.

 Jake McCarthy Game Info & Props vs. the Angels